zhy22/Project-2/README.md

 - Building a small web interface / dashboard to expose results or predictions
 - Adding automated tests or validation pipelines for reliability and reproducibility

-## 📝 Notes & Recommendations
-- To reproduce results, ensure that any required dependencies (e.g., specific Python version, libraries) are installed.
-- If dataset is large or contains sensitive information, it may be better to provide a sample or synthetic subset for demonstration.
-- Consider modularizing code (e.g. split data loading, processing, modeling into separate scripts) if the project evolves beyond exploratory work.

----

 This project represents a robust demonstration of data-analysis and machine-learning competence.
 It reflects strong technical capability, methodical approach, and professionalism — valuable attributes for roles in data science, analytics, or machine learning engineering.